Durian mooncakes in Singapore

 Image credit: Durian Hill

-Durian mooncakes can make you full fast, which is why enjoying them in smaller doses is the way to go.
-Durian Hill’s Moonlite Series Musang King Durian Mooncakes ($101.37, U.P. $109) are perfect for this, since they come in a box of 8 and can be popped into the mouth at one go.
+Durian mooncakes can make you full fast, which is why enjoying them in smaller doses is sometimes the way to go.
+Durian Hill’s Moonlite Series Musang King Durian Mooncakes ($88 for 8 pieces) are perfect for this, since they come in petite sizes and can be popped into the mouth at one go.
 The charcoal bamboo outer skin also adds a complementary texture to the durian filling.

 Get durian mooncakes from Durian Hill.

-6. Aroma Truffle – comes with truffle chips combo
+6. Aroma Truffle – Infused with Italian winter truffles

-Address: Check out Aroma Truffle’s full list of locations.
+Address: Check out the full list of Aroma Truffle outlets.

 Get durian mooncakes from Aroma Truffle.